Sal7one/Android-Kotlin-Socket-Server/README.md

 ### Note the server code isn't perfect it's just for testing

-The app code could use some refactor in the models. feel free to do it yourself because i'm probably not coming back to this weekend project ;)
+The app code could use some refactor in the models if you want to extend it.

 <br>
 This is the main Branch.